muratcakmaksoftware/english-formula-diagrams/README.md

 ## What is my goal ?
-- My goal here is bringing close together universal formulas in english.
+- My goal here is to put together universal English formulas.
-- You can change formulas by your language.
+- You can change the formulas to match your language.
 - I know I can make mistakes.
-You can tell my mistakes from issues button.
+You can tell my mistakes by clicking the "Issues" button.

-## How you change this formulas ?
+## How can you change these formulas ?
-- You can download .drawio extention file.
+- You can download the general.drawio file [here.](general.drawio)
-- After, you can open .drawio file this website app.diagrams.net or draw.io
+- Next, you can open the general.drawio on this website app.diagrams.net or draw.io

 ## All English Formulas
 - `12 English Tenses` %92